 [Regulation 18F inserted in Gazette 31 Mar 2005 p.
 1039.]

 18G.
-Limits on delegations to CEO’s — s.
-5.43
+Delegations to CEOs, limits on (Act s.
+5.43)

 Powers and duties of a local government exercised under the following provisions are prescribed under section 5.43(i) as powers and duties that a local government cannot delegate to a CEO —